bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-03-developing.md

 3. [BigCommerce partnership](https://www.bigcommerce.com/partners/) (required to publish apps to marketplace)

 ## Beginning quickly
 The fastest way to begin app development is by starting with one of our sample apps.
-You can follow our [Building Apps Quick Start Tutorial](https://developer.bigcommerce.com/api-docs/apps/quick-start), or clone the GitHub repo for your preferred stack:
+You can follow our [Building Apps Quick Start Tutorial](https://developer.bigcommerce.com/api-docs/apps/quick-start), either alone or in conjunction with [spinning up a Heroku instance](https://heroku.com/deploy?template=https://github.com/bigcommerce/sample-app-nodejs) that runs our [Node / React / Next.js sample app](https://github.com/bigcommerce/sample-app-nodejs/).

+Alternatively, you can clone the GitHub repo for your preferred stack:

 * [Node / React / Next.js](https://github.com/bigcommerce/sample-app-nodejs/)
 * [Python / Flask](https://github.com/bigcommerce/hello-world-app-python-flask)